Municipal Review Procedures and Standards for Projects

 The City of Brewer has developed a variety of standards that guide development and use of nonresidential properties and multifamily structures.
 These standards were established to primarily promote public health, environmental health, safety and general welfare.
 The City of Brewer has a team approach in working with applicants to make this process as simple and quick as possible while meeting the requirements of the City ordinances.

 This section summarizes Brewer’s site plan review process that applies to nonresidential uses.
-Copies of the complete Brewer Land Use Code are available from the City Clerk’s Office at City Hall or can be seen here.
+Copies of the complete Brewer Land Use Code are available from the City Clerk’s Office.
 The following summaries are provided for general informational purposes and should not be relied upon without consulting the actual ordinance.

 The first step is to determine if your proposed use is allowed in the zoning district.
-Section 306.5 of the Brewer Land Use Code shows a matrix with all of the zoning districts and a list of uses.
+Article 3 Section 306.5 of the Brewer Land Use Code shows a matrix with all of the zoning districts and a list of uses.
 If the matrix shows a “P”, that means it is an allowed use and permits from the Brewer Code Enforcement Office are required.
 If an “S” is in the matrix, that means it is an allowed use and needs site plan approval from the Brewer Planning Board along with any permits from the Code Enforcement Office.
 If a “Y” is in the matrix, it is an allowed use without a permit.
 And lastly, if the square is blank, it means that use is not allowed in that zoning district.
 If any of the letters are followed by numbers, it means there is a corresponding footnote (located at the bottom of the matrix) with additional information and/or requirements.
 If your proposed use is not specifically listed, please contact the Code Enforcement Officer at 207.989.7790.
-Click here to view the key to the list of district symbols and permit required symbols.

 The second step is to find a parcel of land or specific location.
 The Brewer Land Use Code Section 307.1 establishes dimensional requirements for each zoning district such as minimum lot size, building setbacks, maximum structure coverage, and maximum building height.
 When acquiring right, title or interest in a parcel, whether it be an existing structure or vacant land, these standards apply (unless a waiver is on file or if the parcel is considered legal non-conforming).
 Check with the Brewer Code Enforcement Office to be certain for either of these items.
 Dimensional requirements must be met for any new construction and/or expansion of existing improvements.

 Now that you know your use and assuming you have a location in which your use is allowed with site plan approval….. the next step is review and approval by the Brewer Planning Board.
 To receive site plan approval, the applicant must demonstrate that the proposed activity complies with the applicable general performance standards and meets the site plan review criteria outlined in Article 6 of the Brewer Land Use Code (For a copy of this ordinance, please visit the City Clerk’s page or call the City Clerk at 207.989.7050).
+The Site Plan Application can be found here.
 The review elements include, but are not limited to, the following:

 - Adequate vehicular access to and into the site